- 1 Which Medigap Company You Should Choose

 The biggest reason you may feel the need to call a company directly is to get a replacement card or change your billing information.
 You don’t even have to call them in that situation, either.
 You can call us and we will handle your customer service needs so you don’t have to call the company.
 People sometimes tell us when we find that they have called directly that they didn’t want to bother us with a petty service issue.
 But that is what we are here for.
 We take care of even the small issues for you!

-Your Agent is Paid to Help
+Your Agent is Paid By the Company to Help You

 You have the option to go directly to the insurance company to enroll for coverage.
 Most companies offer direct enrollment.
 They are happy when you do that.
 You see, the agent is paid a commission for providing all of these valuable services to you.
 That commission is already figured into the premium you pay for coverage.
 So if the company can cut out the agent, they are happy.
 That is more profit for them.